Leviticus 19 – Many Various Laws

 ‘Every one of you shall revere his mother and his father, and keep My Sabbaths: I am the LORD your God.

 a.
-Every one of you shall revere his mother and his father: Honor for parents is an essential building block for the stability and health of all society.
+Every one of you shall revere his mother and his father: This line essentially repeats the idea of the fifth commandment, found in Exodus 20:12.
+Honor for parents is an essential building block for the stability and health of all society.
 If the younger generations are constantly at war with older generations, the foundations of society will be destroyed.

 b.
-And keep My Sabbaths: Reverence for parents is linked to reverence for the LORD.
+And keep My Sabbaths: This line essentially repeats the fourth commandment, found in Exodus 20:8-11.
+Here, reverence for parents is linked to reverence for the LORD.
 Submitting to parental authority is a step to submitting to Divine authority.

 i.
 “Reverencing parents is an act of piety towards God, since the parents are substitutes for the heavenly Father as far as their children are concerned.”
 (Harrison)